Tag

 Browsing

-The full history of Samsung Galaxy Smartphones, The Galaxy S is the handset that kick-started Samsung’s journey along the path to world smartphone domination.
+The full history of Samsung Galaxy Smartphones, The Galaxy S is the handset that kick-started Samsung’s journey along the path to world domination.
 Announced in March 2010 and released in June, it packed in some of the most impressive specs available at the time.
 Its 1GHz ARM Hummingbird processor coupled with 512MB RAM and the most powerful graphics processing of any smartphone made it a spec-fiend’s number one choice.

 image1 424w480h

 At 9.9mm thin (positively obese by today’s standards), it was also the thinnest smartphone in the world, with a 5MP camera and 0.3MP selfie cam to boot.
-While its 4in 800 x 400 display sounds archaic by today’s standards, it was still a Super AMOLED affair, making the Apple iPhone 4’s screen look positively washed out in comparison.
+While its 4in 800 x 400 display sounds archaic by today’s standards, it was still a Super AMOLED affair, making the Apple 4’s screen look positively washed out in comparison.
 Oh, and let’s all take a moment to appreciate how horrible 3.0 looks skinned over Eclair.
 Shudder.

 Samsung Galaxy SII – 2011